 About a week ago, you should have received the "Medicare Health Outcomes Survey" in the mail.
-If you have already returned the survey, thank you!
+If you already returned the survey, thank you!

-If not, this is a reminder to complete the survey and return it in the postage-paid envelope.
-Your answers can help the Centers for Medicare & Medicaid Services (CMS) and your health plan to improve the quality of care for people with Medicare.
+If not, this is a reminder to please fill out the survey and return it in the postage-paid envelope.
+Your answers will help the Centers for Medicare & Medicaid Services (CMS) and your health plan improve the quality of care for people with Medicare.

 You will receive another copy of the survey in the mail soon.
-To request a survey in Spanish [or Chinese], please call [SURVEY VENDOR NAME] toll-free at [1-800-NUMBER] or e-mail [E-MAIL ADDRESS].
+If you have questions about the survey, please call [SURVEY VENDOR NAME] toll-free at [1-800-NUMBER] or email [EMAIL ADDRESS].

 Thank you!
 [SURVEY VENDOR NAME]